poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 Solution +.#

-: An operation whose execution in isolation would result in the violation of a constraint can either a) be "restricted" (i.e., not executed), b) result in a propagation (i.e., the tuples that would violate a constraint are updated or deleted accordingly), or c) result in some values in tuples that would violate a constraint to be set to a default value, or the `NULL`{.sqlmysql} value (this last option works only if the constraint violated is the referential entity constraint).
+: An operation whose execution in isolation would result in the violation of a constraint can either a) be "restricted" (i.e., not executed), b) result in a propagation (i.e., the tuples that would violate a constraint are updated or deleted accordingly), or c) result in some values in tuples that would violate a constraint to be set to a default value, or the `NULL` value (this last option works only if the constraint violated is the referential entity constraint).

 Solution +.#

-: The requirement that each tuple must have for an attribute $A$ an atomic value from the domain dom($A$), or `NULL`{.sqlmysql}.
+: The requirement that each tuple must have for an attribute $A$ an atomic value from the domain dom($A$), or `NULL`.

 Solution +.#
 ~